tomasz-mizak/ProjectEuler-Solutions/README.md

 https://projecteuler.net/about

-Głupkowate rozwiązania, celem praktyki obsługi języka python

-:)
+Silly solutions, the goal of python language support practice :)